Patri Satish Kumar: Career

 With an intent of giving back to the world of rhythm, Patri organizes his own music festival known as the Patri Drum Festival (PDF) – which features legendary and established percussionists.
-Patri's distinct style has inspired the younger generation of artists in the field of percussion and many of his students are active performers, making a name for themselves.

-He has performed in some of the greatest venues across the world which include the Rashtrapati Bhavan, New Delhi (in the presence of the Ex-President of India, Smt.
-Pratibha Patil), Kennedy Centre (Washington DC), Lincoln Hall (Chicago), Royal Albert Hall (London), South Bank Center (London), The Menuhin Hall (Surrey), Music Academy (Chennai), NCPA Tata Theatre (Mumbai), Sydney Opera House (Sydney), Paul Getty Hall (Los Angeles), Théâtre de la Ville (Paris) and many more.
-He has performed at prestigious music festivals such as Festival of France, Miami Beachfront Festival, Madrid Jazz Festival, India Gate Festival, and Harbourfront Festival.
+He has performed at venues such as Rashtrapati Bhavan, Kennedy Center, Lincoln Hall, Royal Albert Hall, South Bank Centre, The Menuhin Hall (Surrey), Music Academy (Chennai), NCPA Tata Theatre (Mumbai), Sydney Opera House (Sydney), Paul Getty Hall (Los Angeles), and Théâtre de la Ville.
+He has performed at music festivals such as Festival of France, Miami Beachfront Festival, Madrid Jazz Festival, India Gate Festival, and Harbourfront Festival.
 He has been a part of many musical confluences in Classical, Fusion and Jazz genres.
 His performances have been featured in many national and international broadcasts such as Radio France, Radio Germany, Radio South Africa, All India Radio and Ceylon Radio.
 He has received many awards because of these achievements and continues to carry on his legacy to the future generation.

-Patri has performed in the presence of some of the great saints of India such as Kanchi, Udupi and Sringeri Mutt Peethadhipathis and so on.
+Patri has performed in the presence of some saints of India such as Kanchi, Udupi and Sringeri Mutt Peethadhipathis and so on.
 He performed in many spiritual congregations including Brahmotsavams and Kumbhabhishekams of the ancient most temples of India, and Kumbhamelas and Pushakara Festivals of rivers Ganga, Godavari, Krishna and Kaveri.